Why Diversity Matters

 Bethel Age Diversity Chart

-Analyze the age range of Bethel University Tennessee undergraduates with the following chart.
+Analyze the age range of Bethel University Tennessee students with the following chart.

 Questions About Diversity

 - How is Bethel doing at supporting students from all financial backgrounds?

 Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
 To get a better idea of how Bethel University Tennessee is supporting low-income students check the Financial Aid Page.